Tuesday, December 17, 2013

 Quilt treasure

-We'll start with this quilt we bought at a recent antiques auction.
-There was a note on the quilt that said it was made in 1869.
+We bought this quilt at a recent antiques auction.
+There was a note on it that said it was made in 1869.
 By a 9 year old girl!
 Her name was also on the quilt, but I won't include that for privacy reasons.

 Can't you just see the girl working on this, with her mama sitting beside her, guiding her and teaching her?
 It makes me smile.